hashicorp/packer/website/source/docs/templates/provisioners.html.md

 }
 ```

-The values within `only` or `except` are *build names*, not builder types.
-If
+The values within `only` or `except` can be *build or post-processor names*,
-you recall, build names by default are just their builder type, but if you
+not builder types.
+If you recall, build and post-processor names by default are
-specify a custom `name` parameter, then you should use that as the value
+just their builder type, but if you specify a custom `name` parameter, then you
-instead of the type.
+should use that as the value instead of the type.

 ## Build-Specific Overrides